kdk1616/350Sonar/Project Proposal/ECE 350 Final Project Proposal.md

 ### Edge Cases:

 - **No Object Detected**: Determine a timeout mechanism for cases where no object is detected within a certain time frame.
-- **Counter Rollover**: Handle the rollover of the microsecond counter, which may occur approximately every 4,294,967,295 milliseconds, to avoid inaccuracies in time measurements.
+- **Counter Rollover**: Handle the rollover of the microsecond counter, which may occur approximately every 4,294,967,295 milliseconds (~7 weeks), to avoid inaccuracies in time measurements.

 ### Checkpoints and MVP: